shoelace-style/shoelace/docs/getting-started/form-controls.md

     alert('All fields are valid');
   });

+  // I the user tries to submit invalid form data then shake the form
-  // Shake form for a moment, to indicate the user that she has tried to
+  // for a moment to indicate an submit error form.addEventListener(
-  // submit invalid data.
-  form.addEventListener(
     'sl-invalid',
     () => {